top of page

 Most planes provide small earbud headphones for passengers to use, but these can be ineffective for tiny ears as they tend to fall out easily.
 I recommend bringing your own set of headphones.
 A good option is a pair of over-ear headphones, also known as "circumaural" headphones.
 These headphones have large earpads that can fit over your entire ear and a headband that connects the two ear cups.
 They also come in children's sizes, which are perfect for covering baby ears.
 With these headphones, you won't have to worry about them falling or slipping off, and as a bonus, they can help cancel out external sounds.

 Target has a great selection, click here.
+I'm sure Amazon does too!

 When to board

-Parents and children are often offered the option to board the plane first, but sometimes being the last to board may be a better choice.
+Parents and children are often offered the option to board the plane first, but sometimes being the last to board can be a better choice.
 Why?
-Because the boarding process can be time-consuming, and it can take 30 minutes or more before the plane actually takes off.
+Because the boarding process can be time-consuming, it can take 30 minutes or more before the plane actually takes off.
 This waiting time can make babies and toddlers irritable.
 If you have an adult travel companion with you, I suggest they board first to secure onboard luggage space, while you and your child board closer to the end of the boarding process.

 It gets cold

-You may have noticed that planes are generally kept on the colder side, regardless of the temperature outside.
+Planes are generally kept on the colder side, regardless of the temperature outside.
 Have you ever wondered why?
 A study conducted by ASTM International explored the relationship between fainting incidents during flights and cabin pressure and temperature.
 They discovered that people are more prone to fainting while flying due to a medical condition called hypoxia, which occurs when body tissues don't receive enough oxygen.
 High cabin pressure combined with warm temperatures can exacerbate this reaction.
 To ensure passenger safety, airlines tend to keep the temperature lower.

 It's a good idea to bring extra layers of clothing and blankets to keep yourself and your child warm and comfortable during the flight.